 Head shot of Silver Silverman

 Sarah Silverman is an educator focusing on disability studies, instructional design, and educational technology.
-She teachers disability studies at University of Michigan – Dearborn and Goodwin University in Connecticut.
+She teaches disability studies at University of Michigan – Dearborn and Goodwin University in Connecticut.
 Having worked as a faculty developer, instructional designer, graduate student mentor, and faculty member, Sarah is interested in understanding neurodiversity in many different areas of higher ed.
 Sarah’s research interests are neurodiversity history and politics, the experiences of disabled and neurodivergent faculty, and the harms and alternatives to academic surveillance technology.

 Emma Smith – Humber College, Canada